Israel’s Economy After Nine Months of War: A Fragile Recovery

 Naomi Feldman

-Naomi Feldman is a professor of economics at the Hebrew University of Jerusalem.
+Professor of Economics, Hebrew University of Jerusalem.
 She currently serves as a voting member of the Monetary Policy Committee of the Bank of Israel.
 The views expressed in this article are solely hers and do not necessarily represent those of the Bank of Israel.

 Read the latest